AndreiRoibu/AndreiRoibu.github.io/_portfolio/01-synthara-in-memory-computing.md

 Working in a customer-facing engineering role, I support three areas driving Synthara's commercial efforts:
-1. Engineering an automated pipeline for benchmarking AI, signal processing, and other matrix-algebra workloads with an in-house  transactions-accurate emulator, and contributing application-layer features to the emulator itself.
+1. Engineering an automated pipeline for benchmarking AI, signal processing, and other matrix-algebra workloads with an in-house transaction-accurate emulator, and contributing application-layer features to the emulator itself.
 2. Supporting pre-sales engagements by translating customer requirements into KPI-driven analysis and design-space explorations, and delivering technical workshops, presentations, and collateral.